Topps Baseball Card Of The Day, January 2018

 How did it work out for Davis in Chicago?
 Not until his final save op did he blow one, nailing down 32 straight leading up to his memorable seven-out save in the NLDS clincher against Washington.
 Davis signed a 3Y/$52M deal with Colorado for '18, replacing his old teammate Holland as closer.

-Wade Davis has appeared annually in Topps since 2010.
+Wade Davis has appeared annually in Topps since 2010, and in 2013 Topps Update.

 CATEGORIES: 2017 Topps, Kansas City Royals